ivalab/Bundler/INSTALL.md

 ```

 at which point, the compilation will crash due to a missing "-lblas" linker
 option.
-Should happen about 3 just got into the src sub-directory and
+Should happen about 3 times.
+Just go into the src sub-directory and
 copy/paste the compile command with "-lblas" added to the command line.
 It
 will compile fine.
 Go back up to the build directory and then type
 make again.
 It will then finish compiling.